Praveen76/Customize-Word-Embeddings-for-LLMs/README.md

   * visualizing before/after
     * Queries and Passages in Latent Space

-# License:
+## License

-This project is open-source and distributed under the MIT License.
-Feel free to use and modify the code as needed.
+This repository and its contents are open-sourced under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute these projects in accordance with the terms specified in the license.

 # Issues:
 If you encounter any issues or have suggestions for improvement, please open an issue in the Issues section of this repository.